cgabriel5/nodecliac/README.md

 #### ACDEF Header

-- The first line in an `.acdef` file is the header.
+- The first line is the `.acdef` file's header.
-- The header contains a warning to not modify the file as well as the file's creation time information.
+  - Header contains a warning to not modify the file as well as the file's creation data.

 ```acdef
 # DON'T EDIT FILE —— GENERATED: Fri Jun 21 2019 19:59:33 GMT-0700 (PDT)(1561172373941)